General

 How does the Strategic Science and Research Framework align with the Strategy Review System?

-A key component of the Strategic Science and Research Framework (SSRF) is that it coordinates with and integrates into the Strategy Review System (SRS), CBP’s adaptive management decision-making framework.
+A key component of the Strategic Science and Research Framework is that it coordinates with and integrates into the Strategy Review System (SRS), the Bay Program's adaptive management decision-making framework.
 The SRS runs on a two-year cycle to give each cohort of workgroups and Goal Implementation Teams an opportunity to report progress on their associated outcome in the Chesapeake Bay Watershed Agreement.
-The Scientific, Technical Assessment and Reporting team (STAR) works with cohorts to consider new science needs while developing their SRS materials, identify any changes to those needs and make connections between their Logic & Action Plans and the science needed to accomplish them.
-After a cohort’s Quarterly Progress Meeting with the Management Board, the cohort is invited to discuss their science needs with STAR at a STAR Science Needs Meeting.
-After the cohort has discussed and updated their science needs, the cohort is invited to present and discuss those needs with the Scientific and Technical Advisory Committee (STAC).
+The Scientific, Technical Assessment and Reporting (STAR) team works with cohorts to consider new science needs while developing their SRS materials, identifying any changes to those needs and making connections between their materials and the science needed to accomplish their goals.

 When are the science needs updated?